-Equation (15.4) quantifies the sputtering yield as a sum of elastic and electronic sputtering, described by the nuclear stopping power $S_n$ and the electronic stopping power $S_e$ .
-The sputtering yield depends on energy E, mass of impactor $m_1$ , atomic number of impactor $Z_1$ , the incidence angle $\theta$ from the surface normal, and temperature T. For $U_0$ , the sublimation energy of water (0.45 eV) is assumed, $C_0 = 1.3$ Å, $E_a = 0.06$ eV, and $Y_1/Y_0 = 220$ are constants.
-The temperature-independent fraction in Equation (15.4) is due to the direct ejection of H2O molecules.
-The temperature-dependent term with the activation energy $E_a$ becomes dominant above T = 120 K and is due to the release of H2 and O2 (Johnson et al., 2004; Famá et al., 2008; Teolis et al., 2009).
+Equation 4 quantifies the sputtering yield as a sum of elastic and electronic sputtering, described by the nuclear stopping power S_n and the electronic stopping power S_e .
+The sputtering yield depends on energy E, mass of impactor m_1 , atomic number of impactor Z_1 , the incidence angle θ from the surface normal, and temperature T. For U_0 , the sublimation energy of water (0.45 eV) is assumed, $C_0 = 1.3$ Å2, $E_a = 0.06$ eV, and $Y_1/Y_0 = 220$ are constants.
+The temperature-independent fraction in Equation 4 is due to the direct ejection of H2O molecules.
+The temperature-dependent term with the activation energy E_a becomes dominant above T = 120 K and is due to the release of H2 and O2 (Johnson et al., 2004; Famá et al., 2008; Teolis et al., 2009).
 Water radicals inside the irradiated ice react to H2 and O2 (Cassidy et al., 2010; Galli et al., 2018b) and are then released by ion sputtering (O2) or diffusion (H2).

-Cassidy et al. (2013) examined the data compiled by Johnson and Liu (2010) and found that the semi-empirical sputtering Equation (15.4) fits data well for energies below 100 keV.
+Cassidy et al. (2013) examined the data compiled by Johnson and Liu (2010) and found that the semi-empirical sputtering Equation 4 fits data well for energies below 100 keV.
 At higher energies, the formula by Johnson et al. (2009) for electronic sputtering is more accurate.
-This is illustrated in Fig. 15.7 for the three most common ion species $H^+$ , $O^+$ , and $S^+$ including some of the data from laboratory experiments.
+This is illustrated

+450 in Fig. 7 for the three most common ion species H+, O+, and S+ including some of the data from laboratory experiments.
 The yield curves peak in the energy range between 10 keV and 10 MeV.
-This fact, together with the yields (of the order of 10-1000 for 1 keV - 1 MeV O and S ions that form the bulk of energetic ions precipitating onto Ganymede, Fig. 15.5), explains why sputtering by energetic O and S dominates the surface erosion rate among all irradiation processes.
+This fact, together with the yields (of the order of 10-1000 for 1 keV - 1 MeV O and S ions that form the bulk of energetic ions precipitating onto Ganymede, Fig. 5), explains why 455 sputtering by energetic O and S dominates the surface erosion rate among all irradiation processes.

-Experiments under laboratory conditions also showed that most of the removed water-ice is ejected as water molecules, but a fraction of the water-ice is radiolyzed by the ions into O2, H2, H2O2, and O3 (Bahr et al., 2001; Teolis et al., 2006, 2009).
-The O2/H2O ratio of the released particles is not a fixed fraction of the total sputtering yield; it depends on both the energy of the impactor and the temperature of the ice.
-Below 100 K, the O2 production upon Ar irradiation was found to be negligible, whereas some H2O2 was produced.
+Experiments under laboratory conditions also showed that most of the removed water ice is ejected as water molecules but a fraction of the water ice is radiolysed by the ions into O_2 , H_2 , H_2O_2 , and O_3 (Bahr et al., 2001; 460 Teolis et al., 2006, 2009).
+The O_2/H_2O ratio of the released particles is not a fixed fraction of the total sputtering yield, it depends both on the energy of the impactor and the temperature of the ice.
+Below 100 K, the O_2 production upon Ar irradiation was found to be negligible, whereas some H2O2 was produced.
 At ice temperatures above 100 K, H2O2 production was suppressed whereas the O2/H2O ratio increased with temperature (Teolis et al., 2009).
-The relative contribution of $O_2$ to the total mass released from the ice was found to be highest (roughly 20 per cent) for ion energies around 10 keV (Teolis et al., 2017).
-The yields of H2O and O2 from water ice regolith, in the absence of thermal effect, are shown in Fig. 15.8 for all relevant impactors.
+The relative contribution of O2 to the total mass released from the ice was found to be highest (roughly 20%) for ion energies around 10 keV (Teolis et al., 2017).
+The yields of H2O and O2 from water ice regolith, in the absence of thermal effect, are shown in Fig. 8 for all relevant impactors.
+The penetration depths of ions increase with energy and decrease with ion mass.
+Sulphur and oxygen ions with energies between 10 and 100 keV reach typical ranges of tens to hundreds of nm in water ice, 70 keV S+ ions, e.g., reach about 150 nm depth on average according to SRIM simulations (Galli et al., 2018a).
+Electrons of the same energy penetrate 500 times deeper